B.S. Biochemistry (2000)

 Adrienne McGinn was recently awarded a prestigious Individual National Research Service Award from the NIH to support her investigation into glucocorticoid signaling in the prefrontal cortex and its contributions to chronic pain and alcohol dependence.

 Edwards S, Molina PE, McDonough K, Mercante DE, Gunaldo TP.
 The potential of interprofessional education to effectively translate physiology curricula into future team-based healthcare.
-Submitted.
+Advances in Physiology Education; In press.

 |Committees & Administrative Responsibilities|